dbrak/C3P/codebook.md

 The raw data in the study comes in three different types of units:

 - Total Acceleration data - The acceleration signal from the smart phone accelerameter measured in standard units of 'g'.
 - The Body Acceleration data - Obtained by subtracting gravity from the Total Acceleration data.
+Standard unit remains 'g'.
 - The Body Gyro data - The angular velocity measured by the gyroscope in radian per second.

 The UCI feature data is all normalized and bounded between -1 and 1.
 For each variable, the units of measurement will be unchanged in the returned data table.